-The song was composed around 1978, at a time when both Lennon and Ono were preparing songs for their joint comeback album.
+The song was composed around 1978, at a time when both Ono and John Lennon were preparing songs for their joint comeback album.

 ‘Every Man Has A Woman Who Loves Him’ was recorded in 1980, with Lennon performing a harmony vocal part.
 The Double Fantasy sessions took place between 6 August and 13 October at the Hit Factory studio in New York.

 The song was remixed in July 1984 at Sigma Sound Studios in Philadelphia, Pennsylvania, with Lennon’s part presented as lead vocals.
 The remix was made for the Polydor album Every Man Has A Woman, a Yoko Ono tribute released for her 50th birthday, which featured a collection of her songs sung by performers including Harry Nilsson, Roberta Flack, Elvis Costello, and Sean Lennon.